 The impact of geopolitical and economic events on the supply and demand for cryptocurrencies is uncertain.

-Geopolitical crises may motivate large-scale purchases of Bitcoin and other cryptocurrencies, which could increase the price of Bitcoin and other cryptocurrencies rapidly.
-This may increase the likelihood of a subsequent price decrease, as crisis-driven purchasing behavior dissipates, adversely affecting the value of our inventory following such downward adjustment.
-Such risks are similar to the risks of purchasing commodities in general uncertain times, such as the risk of purchasing, holding or selling gold.
-Alternatively, as an emerging asset class with limited acceptance as a payment system or commodity, global crises and general economic downturn may discourage investment in cryptocurrencies as investors focus their investment on less volatile asset classes as a means of hedging their investment risk.
 As an alternative to fiat currencies that are backed by central governments, cryptocurrencies, which are relatively new, are subject to supply and demand forces.
-How such supply and demand will be impacted by geopolitical events is largely uncertain but could be harmful to us and investors in our ordinary shares.
+How such supply and demand will be impacted by geopolitical events is largely uncertain but could be harmful to us and investors in our Class A Ordinary Shares.
 Political or economic crises may motivate large-scale acquisitions or sales of cryptocurrencies either globally or locally.
 Such events could have a material adverse effect on our ability to continue as a going concern or to pursue our new strategy at all, which could have a material adverse effect on our business, prospects or operations and potentially the value of any Bitcoin or any other cryptocurrencies we mine or otherwise acquire or hold for our own account.

-Capital Markets3 | 4.8%
+Capital Markets2 | 4.0%

 Capital Markets - Risk 1

 Cryptocurrencies that are represented and trade on a ledger-based platform may not necessarily benefit from viable trading markets.
 Stock exchanges have listing requirements and vet issuers; requiring them to be subjected to rigorous listing standards and rules, and monitor investors transacting on such platform for fraud and other improprieties.
 These conditions may not necessarily be replicated on a distributed ledger platform, depending on the platform's controls and other policies.
-The laxer a distributed ledger platform is about vetting issuers of Bitcoin assets or users that transact on the platform, the higher the potential risk for fraud or the manipulation of the ledger due to a control event.
+The laxer a distributed ledger platform is about vetting issuers of Bitcoin and Dogecoin assets or users that transact on the platform, the higher the potential risk for fraud or the manipulation of the ledger due to a control event.
 These factors may decrease liquidity or volume or may otherwise increase volatility of investment securities or other assets trading on a ledger-based system, which may adversely affect us.
-Such circumstances could have a material adverse effect on our ability to continue as a going concern or to pursue our business strategy at all, which could have a material adverse effect on our business, prospects or operations and potentially the value of any Bitcoin or other cryptocurrencies we mine or otherwise acquire or hold for our own account and harm investors.
+Such circumstances could have a material adverse effect on our ability to continue as a going concern or to pursue our business strategy at all, which could have a material adverse effect on our business, prospects or operations and potentially the value of any Bitcoin, Dogecoin, or other cryptocurrencies we mine or otherwise acquire or hold for our own account and harm investors.

 Capital Markets - Risk 2